Archives for February 2014

 What does that mean?
 It means that the Feminine is nourished and nurtured by experiencing the world through relationships.
 While a woman can operate from a transactional (I give X in exchange for Y) or functional (What is the use of X to me?) model – it will not feed her.
 Because it’s not feeding her – it often begins to drain her – even if she is unaware of how it is draining her.

-As a woman who has very much operated in functional model for about half of my life- I realized that in order to be fed I had to increase the value I held for the relational.
+As a woman who has very much operated in functional model – attempting to survive for about 20 years of my life- I realized that in order to be fed I had to increase the value I held for the relational.
 This really challenged me because being relational felt – weak.
 It felt too emotional.
 It felt far too vulnerable for me.

 And it scared me.

 I associated the Relational with being smothering, clingy, needy, manipulative and self referenced.
 I didn’t realize this was only the dark shadow side of being relational.
 On the light shadow side it really was being connected, vulnerable, tender, caring – Love.